 I had a tech startup called ParallelCities back in 2011.
 I came to the Venture Café [in Cambridge] to do a demo of the prototype and really enjoyed what Venture Café was doing, so I started volunteering for the organization.
-So I was at CIC before starting to work for CIC.
-Eventually, I met CIC's CEO, Tim Rowe, in a meeting we had with all the other volunteers of Venture Café to brainstorm ideas for how to make the space better.
+Eventually, I met CIC's CEO, Tim Rowe, in a meeting we had with the other volunteers to brainstorm ideas for how to make the space better.
 Having done my architectural thesis work at Harvard on how to design spaces that help people interact, socialize and collaborate better, I had so much to share!
-I ended up sharing a number of ideas on how to make the café a better social space with Tim.
-A little while after that I got an email from him saying that he loved my ideas, and invited me for a breakfast meeting.
+A little while after that I got an email from [Tim] saying that he loved my ideas, and invited me for a breakfast meeting.
 He said that the goals of my thesis lined up perfectly with the goals of the CIC, so he invited me to join CIC, and design the upcoming Venture Cafe space and future CIC centers.
 The rest is history - I have been here ever since.

 How did you go from joining as an operations manager to Principal Designer?

 The main goal when I joined CIC was for me to start CIC's design department, since before I arrived the design of CIC spaces was done by outside architecture firms.
 To design better CIC spaces I had to understand how it worked from the inside.
 So, as I was designing my first CIC project - the first stand-alone Venture Cafe space, and the C3 space (the coworking offering at CIC [Cambridge]) - I also became C3's Curator, and grew the community to 4 times its original size (to over 400 people), and ran its operations.
 Once we finished the design and construction of the new C3 space and installed the community in its new home, I moved to Design exclusively.